 We stayed at the Walkamin Caravan Park, centrally located in between Mareeba and Atherton.
 A very friendly caravan park that has a huge camp kitchen with a fire place as its centre, the park is very pet-friendly – it even has a washing machine specifically for pet bedding.
 Note that only caravans and campervans are allowed – no tents are permitted.

 If you’re after a pet-friendly motel, check out the Curtain Fig Motel in Yungaburra.
-Well-behaved pets are welcome in the rooms an additional cost of only $5 per night.
+Well-behaved pets are welcome in their rooms for a small additional cost per night.
 The motel is also just a short walk from the dog-friendly Yungaburra Hotel and the Platypus Viewing Platform.